Scheduling with Communication Delay in Near-Linear Time: Scheduling General Graphs

 \section{Scheduling General Graphs}

-We now present our main scheduling algorithm for scheduling any DAG $G = (V, E)$ (\cref{alg:main-alg} in~\cref{sec:alg-full}).
-This algorithm also uses as a subroutine the procedure for estimating the number of ancestors of each vertex in $G$ as described in~\cref{sec:estimators}.
+We now present our main scheduling algorithm for scheduling any DAG $G = (V, E)$ \ifsubmission (the full pseudocode is included in Appendix C in our full paper~\cite{fullversion}). \else (\cref{alg:main-alg} in~\cref{sec:alg-full}). \fi This algorithm also uses as a subroutine the procedure for estimating the number of ancestors of each vertex in $G$ as described in~\cref{sec:estimators}.
 We use the estimates to compute the small subgraphs which we pass into~\cref{alg:small-subgraph} to schedule.
 We produce the small subgraphs by setting the cutoff for the estimates to be $\frac{4}{3}\rho$.
 This produces small graphs where the number of ancestors of each vertex is upper bounded by $2\rho$, with high probability.
-We present a simplified algorithm below in~\cref{alg:main-alg-short}.
+We present a simplified algorithm below in~\cref{alg:main-alg-short}. \ifsubmission The full pseudocode for our main algorithm is given in Algorithm 9 in our full paper~\cite{fullversion}. \fi

 \myparagraph{Quality of the Schedule and Running Time} Let $\opt$ be the length of the optimal schedule.
 We first give two bounds on $\opt$, and then relate them to the length of the schedule found by our algorithm.
 A detailed set of proofs is provided in~\cref{app:main-alg}.